Claudio Rodríguez (footballer, born 1969): Managerial career

 Rodríguez returned to Real Santa Cruz in 2021, being in charge of the youth categories.
 On 3 January 2023, he was named manager of the first team, along with compatriot Miguel Abrigo.

+Rodríguez and Abrigo resigned from Real Santa Cruz on 21 August 2023.

 Personal life

 In February 2003, Rodríguez was arrested with another man after being accused of drug trafficking.
 Sentenced of four years and five months of jail in December 2004, he was released after 27 months imprisoned in March 2006, being absolved of his charges.

 Rodríguez is nicknamed Rata (mouse).
 He was initially called Rattín by his uncle (after Antonio Rattín), being shortened to Rata when he arrived in Buenos Aires.